<?xml version="1.0" encoding="UTF-8"?>

 <p>The shell&#8217;s <a href="https://man.openbsd.org/ksh#Parameters">builtin substitutions</a>

-can be used to avoid calls to external programs and subshells in
+can help you avoid calls to external programs and subshells while

-some scripts.
-Here&#8217;s a simple example of parameter substitution
+scripting.
+Here&#8217;s a simple example of parameter substitution compared

 <pre><code>~$ URL=http:&#47;&#47;example.net